Ramsey-like cardinals: Introduction

 \section{Introduction}

 Most large cardinals, including measurable cardinals and stronger notions, are defined in terms of the existence of elementary embeddings with that cardinal as the critical point.
 Several smaller large cardinals, such as weakly compact, indescribable, and Ramsey cardinals, have definitions in terms of elementary embeddings, but are more widely known for their other properties (combinatorial, reflecting, etc.).
-Other smaller large cardinals, such as ineffable and subtle cardinals, have no known elementary embedding properties.
-I will investigate the elementary embedding property of Ramsey cardinals and introduce new large cardinal axioms by generalizing the Ramsey embeddings.
-By placing these new large cardinals within the existing hierarchy, I try to shed light on the variety of elementary embedding properties that are possible for smaller large cardinals.
-The new large cardinals also have elementary embeddings more suitable for use in indestructibility arguments than the Ramsey embeddings.
-In a forthcoming joint paper with Thomas Johnstone, \cite{gitman:ramseyindes}, we use the embedding properties to obtain some basic indestructibility results for Ramsey cardinals through the techniques of lifting embeddings.
-I hope that this project will motivate set theorists who work with smaller large cardinals to focus on investigating their elementary embedding properties.
-I will begin with some basic definitions and terminology.
+Other smaller large cardinals, such as ineffable and subtle cardinals, have no known elementary embedding characterizations.
+We will investigate the elementary embedding characterization of Ramsey cardinals and introduce new large cardinal axioms by generalizing the Ramsey embeddings.
+By placing these new large cardinals within the existing hierarchy, we try to shed light on the variety of elementary embedding properties that are possible for smaller large cardinals.
+In a forthcoming paper with Thomas Johnstone \cite{gitman:ramseyindes}, we use the new large cardinals to obtain some basic indestructibility results for Ramsey cardinals through the techniques of lifting embeddings.
+It is hoped that this project will motivate set theorists who work with smaller large cardinals to focus on investigating their elementary embedding properties.